|

 to try living at Ganas for a while, all your expenses can be

-available, and if your skills meet our needs.
-If working here
+there is work available, and if your skills meet our needs.

-looks like an option, you will undergo a one month work trial
+If working here looks like an option, you will undergo a one

-when you get here, so we can find out how things work between
+month work trial when you get here, so we can find out how things

-us during that time.
-You will need to bring a deposit with you
+work between us during that time.
+You will need to bring a deposit

-equal to one month's expenses whether you work here or will
+equal to one month's expenses whether you work here or work

 |